Claire Vernade

 Applications to my group

-There is no open position in my group at the moment.
+There is no open PhD or MSc internship position in my group at the moment.
 At all times, I am mainly considering applications through the IMPRS-IS and ELLIS doctoral programs.
 Due to the large amount of emails I receive, I will not be able to reply to individual applications.
 If you consider applying to my group, please read the FAQ

 I am also not taking master students interns at the moment.